-I'm a 2L (or an LL.M student) – can I still apply for the Global Justice Program?
+I'm a 2L (or an LL.M student) – can I still apply for the Sudreau Global Justice Program?

-While most GJP interns are 1Ls, numerous 2Ls and LL.M students have participated in this program in the past.
+While most SGJP interns are 1Ls, numerous 2Ls and LL.M students have participated in this program in the past.
 GJP alumni regularly tell us that their time working abroad often comes up in interviews and sets them apart from other candidates.
 Host organizations may find 2Ls and LL.M students more useful due to the additional legal training already completed.
 If 2Ls and LL.M students have more specialized interests, we may be able to better tailor a placement to fit those interests.

 I am a law student at another university, can I participate in this program?

-We have a substantial number of students who enroll at Pepperdine because of the GJP.
+We have a substantial number of students who enroll at Pepperdine because of the SGJP.
 Consequently, Pepperdine students are given first priority during the application process.
 We will, however, include law students from other institutions on our teams if space is available.
 If you are highly interested in this program, email firstname.lastname@example.org for the application and any additional details you might seek.

 I want to do OCI (on campus interviews) in August, will I be back in time?

 You will most likely be back in plenty of time, but you will want to make sure that the position you are taking allows you to begin and end early enough.
-Some organizations might have later summer start dates, so it's important to talk with the GJP staff to ensure your internship dates don't overlap.
+Some organizations might have later summer start dates, so it's important to talk with the SGJP staff to ensure your internship dates don't overlap.